b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 different result/interpretation.
 A word of caution, you shouldn't just apply 10 different methods on the obtained p-values and choose the one that produces the greatest number of significant differences.
-Instead you should choose a correction method a priori (up front, in advance) and stick to it later.
+Instead you should choose a correction method a priori (up front, in advance) and stick to it later (make the final decision of which group(s) differ based on the adjusted p-values).

 OK, enough of theory, time for some practice.
 Whenever you're ready click the right arrow to go to the exercises for this chapter.